ku-dml/mol-infer/README.md

 ## Introduction

-This project consists of two packages: one for [Acyclic](acyclic graphs) and another for [Cycle](cyclic graphs).
+This project consists of two packages: [Acyclic/](Acyclic package for graphs with no cycle) and [Cyclic/](Cyclic package for graphs with cycle(s)).
 They has similar algorithm structure, thus may have modules with the same names.
 However, their modules are NOT compatible since they use different algorithms.
 So you should think these two packges are two different projects.

 ## Requirement